C,XOXO: Commercial performance

-In the United States, C,XOXO debuted at number thirteen on the US Billboard 200 earning 36,500 album-equivalent units, becoming her first album to miss the Top 10.
-It reached the top-ten in Portugal and Spain.
+In the United States, C,XOXO debuted at number thirteen on the Billboard 200 earning 36,500 album-equivalent units, becoming her first album to miss the top 10.
+It reached the top 10 in Portugal and Spain.

+In August 2026, renewed interest in C,XOXO following Hess's essay advocating for the album's "second chance" led to a substantial increase in its streaming figures.
+According to Spotify, the album's global streams increased by 475% on August 9 compared with its June–July 2026 average, while "B.O.A.T." saw a 70% increase in US streams on August 11.
+Spotify subsequently added "B.O.A.T." to its "Lorem" playlist at number two.